Chris-L78/cosmic-octaves-analysis/README.md

 ## Acknowledgments

 We thank the scientific community for the peer-reviewed measurements used here.
 Additional thanks to Claude (Anthropic), Grok (xAI), and ChatGPT (OpenAI) for methodology critique and code-review assistance.
+Special thanks to the @OurFractalUniverse audience for their thoughtful and engaging comments.

 ---